 Depending on which stage of development your sassy child is in, choose from the following presents to help them out:

 - A pull-back toy: This is perfect for kids who are just learning to crawl.
 Pull-back toys are typically buses, cars, and trucks made from plastic.
 You and the kids can race the vehicles around the house.
 Make sure that your cars are made well so they don’t damage your floors.

 - A talking toy: There’s so much joy to be had in recording yourself and listening to it afterward.
 And, if adults find it amusing, so will your child.
-Encourage your kid to expand their vocabulary or improve their language abilities by gifting them with a talking toy with recording capabilities.
+Encourage your kid to expand their vocabulary or improve their language abilities by gifting them a talking toy with recording capabilities.
 Some toys have built-in educational functionalities, like counting or phonetics.

 - Blocks or building toys: Buying your kid toys that need building or constructing helps promote motor skills, as well as hand and eye coordination.
 If your child likes to build things, buy some lightweight and colorful blocks that are easy to set aside once playtime is over.
 To make them enjoy their toys better, get one that’s made according to their favorite characters.

 - Squishy toys: You can buy clay to let your kids reshape and create anything, their imagination being the only limit.
-You can also make your own squishy toy by taking a resealable plastic bag and filling it with water, glitters, and anything that may fancy your kid.
+You can also make your own squishy toy by taking a resealable plastic bag and filling it with water, glitter, and anything that may fancy your kid.

 For Kids Who Love To Read